webcoyote/mcp-server-motherduck/README.md

 ## Connect to local DuckDB

-To connect to a local DuckDB, instead of using the MotherDuck token, you can specify the path to your local DuckDB database file or just use `:memory:` for an in-memory database.
+To connect to a local DuckDB, instead of using the MotherDuck token, specify the path to your local DuckDB database file or use `:memory:` for an in-memory database.

+In-memory database:
 ```json
 {
   "mcpServers": {